 This is a “Placement Assessment,” not a test.
 The difference is that a Placement Assessment is designed to determine what a student knows and what a student needs to work on.
 At the end of the ALEKS PPL Assessment, a student will have a much better sense of their strengths and weaknesses in math.
 Students then have a chance to brush on topics that may have been forgotten or haven’t been practiced for some time.

 Be honest.
 It is important that the Placement Assessment is taken seriously and each student gives it an honest effort so that the Placement Assessment truly reflects their current level of knowledge and math preparedness.
 There is no benefit to cheating on the Placement Assessment – the only result will be that a student enrolls in a class that is too difficult, or not challenging enough, potentially costing time and money.
 Therefore, while taking the Placement Assessment, students should not consult any outside sources for help (friends/family, internet searches, textbooks, notes etc…).
-The purpose of the Placement Assessment is to give an accurate measure of a student’s current mathematical knowledge state so that they will be successful in mathematics courses.
+The purpose of the Placement Assessment is to give an accurate measure of a student’s current mathematical knowledge so that they will be successful in mathematics courses.
 Please review the NC State Code of Student Conduct: https://studentconduct.dasa.ncsu.edu/code/

 Thus, even if you anticipate this situation occurring, you should still plan on taking the Placement Assessment to avoid delays in enrolling in a math course.
 Once your AP credit or transfer credit posts to your account, you will be able to adjust your schedule accordingly.

 How do I take the Placement Assessment?
 Using the link below, you will be asked to log in with your NCSU email address and password and will be taken to the placement assessment in ALEKS.
 There is a short practice tutorial before your assessment begins.
 You may have up to 4 attempts, but between attempts there is a 48 hour ‘cool-off’ period when you will be unable to access the test.
-Between attempts you must also use the Prep and Learning Modules for 3 hours between the 1st and 2nd attempt and again for 5 hours between subsequent attempts.
+Between attempts you must also use the Prep and Learning Modules for 3 hours between each attempt and again for 5 hours between subsequent attempts.
 More FAQs about the assessment are found below.